punitsaini312/devops-interview-questions/linux/02-linux-file-permission.md

 ✓ **Default Permissions Calculation**: `666 - umask` for files, `777 - umask` for directories.

 ✓ Use **ACL (`getfacl` / `setfacl`)** when standard owner/group model is too restrictive.

+Presets you'll type constantly
+Mode	Use case
+755	Scripts and executables anyone can run
+644	Configs and text files anyone can read
+700	Directory only the owner should enter
+600	Secrets: SSH keys, API tokens, .env files